 “Gotcha, but either way, no Chalet.”
-With that, I caved in the face of more pushback from high pounding waves, another skin ripping gale.
+With that, I buckled in the face of more pushback from high pounding waves, another skin ripping gale.
 So I scurried back through the tunnel—which was now more noticeably stenched with dead fish and garbage—resigning myself to a rebirth aborted before coming to proper term.
 Get a grip, size it up: still nothing settled, much less gained.
-Except for the anecdotal, if not empirical observation that my hypothetical field study was definitely getting out there beyond the parameters.
+Except for the empirical observation that my hypothetical field study was getting way farther afield.

-“It’s these hooligan delinquents and biker gangs…gettin’ so this is far as I go.”
+“It’s these damn hooligan delinquents and biker gangs…”

 “Then what’re you doin’ out this time of night?”

 “Gotta get outta the house now and then.
-Else I’ll go nutcase, blow my bloody brains out.”
+Else I’ll go nutcase, blow my fuckin’ brains out.”

 “No way, Roscoe.
 I draw the line at suicide…”

-Reality check: 50-cent brown mug of steaming coffee.
+Reality check: a 50-cent brown mug of steaming coffee.
 In here, heating up, tired eyes propped wide awake, slumping at a window table looking out over at what remained of Fleishhacker Pool and the padlocked San Francisco Zoo.
-I had set sights on a burnt-wienie red dachshund sign for the Doggie Diner, but couldn’t get past the streetcorner racket along Sloat Boulevard, much less my draining pocket change, or the urgency of nature’s call.
-Jack’s Ocean Beach was lively as hell at this late hour, beginning with the maniac kids pulling wheelies up and down 46th Avenue on their crusted dirt bikes, revving sans mufflers just outside the café’s front doors.
-Their smoky, moto-cross welcomes were symptomatic of what these grandpa-sweatered, newsboy-capped Sunset District elders were grousing over one table beside me.
+I had set sights on a burnt-wienie red dachshund sign for the Doggie Diner, but couldn’t get past the streetcorner racket along Sloat Boulevard, much less my draining pocket change and the urgency of nature’s call.
+Jack’s Ocean Beach was lively as hell at this late hour, beginning with the manic kids pulling wheelies up and down 46th Avenue on their crusted dirt bikes, revving sans mufflers just outside the café’s front doors.
+Their smoky, moto-cross welcomes were symptomatic of what these grandpa-sweatered, newsboy-capped Sunset District elders were grousing about one table beside me.

-“A .38 slug’s gotta be better than some gang thugs scarin’ me to death…”
+“A .38 slug’s gotta be better than some thugs scarin’ me shitless…”